 Our success will depend, in part, on our ability to expand our product offerings and grow our business in response to changing technologies, customer demands and competitive pressures.
-In some circumstances, we may determine to do so through the acquisition of complementary businesses, products or technologies, or through collaborating with complementary businesses, including forming joint ventures, rather than through internal development.
-The identification of suitable acquisition or alliance candidates can be difficult, time consuming and costly, and we may not be able to successfully complete identified acquisitions or alliances.
+In some circumstances, we may determine to do so through the acquisition of complementary businesses, products or technologies, or through collaborating with complementary businesses, including forming joint ventures, including our recently announced joint venture in China, rather than through internal development.
+The identification of suitable acquisition, alliance, and joint venture partner candidates can be difficult, time consuming and costly, and we may not be able to successfully complete identified acquisitions, alliances, or joint ventures.
 Other companies may compete with us for these strategic opportunities.
-In addition, even if we successfully complete an acquisition or alliance, we may not be able to successfully integrate newly acquired organizations, products or technologies into our operations, and the process of integration could be expensive, time consuming and may strain our resources, and we may not realize the expected benefits of any acquisition, collaboration, joint venture or strategic alliance.
-Furthermore, the products and technologies that we acquire or with respect to which we collaborate may not be successful, or may require significantly greater resources and investments than we originally anticipated.
+In addition, even if we successfully complete an acquisition, alliance, or joint venture, we may not be able to successfully integrate newly acquired organizations, products or technologies into our operations or timely and effectively commence operations of any joint venture or other alliance, and the process of integration could be expensive, time consuming and may strain our resources.
+Furthermore, the products and technologies that we acquire, jointly develop, or with respect to which we collaborate may not be successful, or may require significantly greater resources and investments than we originally anticipated.
 In addition, we may not be in a position to exercise sole decision making authority regarding any strategic collaboration, alliance or joint venture, which could result in impasses on decisions or decisions made by our partners, and our partners in such collaborations, alliances or joint ventures may have economic or business interests that are, or may become, inconsistent with our interests.
 Collaborations, alliances and joint ventures can be difficult to manage and may involve significant expense and divert the focus or attention of our management and other key personnel.
 With respect to any acquisition, we may be unable to retain employees of acquired companies, or retain the acquired company's customers, suppliers, distributors or other partners who are our competitors or who have close relationships with our competitors.
-Consequently, we may not achieve anticipated benefits of the acquisitions or alliances which could harm our existing business.
-In addition, future acquisitions or alliances could result in potentially dilutive issuances of equity securities or the incurrence of debt, contingent liabilities or expenses, or other charges such as in-process research and development, any of which could harm our business and affect our financial results or cause a reduction in the price of our common stock.
+In addition, with respect to joint ventures, we may not be able to attract qualified employees, acquire customers, or develop reliable supply, distribution or other partnerships.
+Future acquisitions or alliances could also result in potentially dilutive issuances of equity securities or the incurrence of debt, contingent liabilities or expenses, or other charges such as in-process research and development, any of which could harm our business and affect our financial results or cause a reduction in the price of our common stock.
+Further, acquisition targets, alliance partners and joint ventures may also operate in foreign jurisdictions with laws and regulations with which we have limited familiarity, which could adversely impact our ability to comply with such laws and regulations.
+Such laws may also offer us inadequate or less intellectual property protection relative to U.S laws, which may impact our ability, as well as the ability of the acquisition target, alliance partner, and joint venture, to safeguard our respective intellectual property from infringement and misappropriation.
+As a result of these and other factors, we may not realize the expected benefits of any acquisition, collaboration, joint venture or strategic alliance, or such benefits may not be realized at expected levels or within the expected time period.
+The failure to successfully consummate such strategic transactions and effectively integrate and execute following such consummation may have an adverse impact on our growth, profitability, financial position and results of operations.